embodied-agent-interface/embodied-agent-interface/README.md

        ```

     3. **Install `iGibson`**:
-       We provided a script for automatically installing `iGibson`:
+       We provided a script for automatically installing `iGibson`, please make sure python=3.8:
        ```
        python -m behavior_eval.utils.install_igibson_utils
        ```

-       You can also do it on your own, please make sure python=3.8:
+       You can also do it on your own:
        ```
        git clone https://github.com/embodied-agent-eval/iGibson.git --recursive
        cd iGibson